International Student Services

 To obtain a California Driver's License, visit the California Department of Motor Vehicles website.
 As an F-1 international student, you are waived from the Social Security Number requirement.

-Many of our students also ride bicycles to campus.
+Some students ride bicycles to campus.
 There are bike racks set up at different locations of the campus so you can securely lock your bike when you attend class.